 Create prototypes made with real code, by building in Webflow

-From a maintenance perspective one of the main areas that often lets these platforms down, is the ability for an editor to actually 'preview' their changes before going live.
+From a maintenance perspective one of the main areas that often lets these platforms down, is the ability for an editor to save their changes before going live.
 In other words, to try out how something reads or looks before it becomes visible to the public.
-Webflow has no such concerns, as it offers a staging (or test) website by default, thus enabling any changes to be viewed first and checked before being published to the live website domain.
+Webflow has no such concerns, as it offers a draft mode, thus enabling any changes to be checked before being published to the live website domain.

 In the world of DIY website builders, the existence of Squarespace, Weebly and Wix are all low-cost options, offering pre-designed templates within a drag and drop user interface.
 Nothing wrong with that for micro-businesses and start-ups on a tight budget of course, but that sort of low barrier to entry, is compromised by bloated code, lack of flexibility, very limited customisation and the fact that you are effectively 'renting' their service through a monthly payment plan.